ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 Just like the linear regression algorithm, random forests cannot deal with data in this format, as it can't assign any numerical meaning to it when looking to assess the relationship between the variable and the dependent variable.

-As *gender* doesn't have any explicit *order* to it, we again apply One Hot Encoding to the categorical column.
+As *gender* doesn't have any explicit *order* to it, we again apply one-hot encoding to the categorical column.

 <br>
 ```python